chavierto/record-collection/README.md

 - _As a user, I want to be able to search for a record._

 - _As a user, I want to be able to sort the current view or search results by different values._

+- _As a user, I want to be able to sign-in to the app so that I can have a personalized inventory of my record collection._

 ### _Post MVP Gold Goals_